christian-kramer/Overwatch-Reaper-Costume/README.md

 I know that I use file formats like WAV and MP3 to store sound on my PC, but is any of that readable to a microcontroller of this simplicity?
 I needed to learn a lot more about how these formats work under the hood, and how other people have gone about playing sound on devices like the Arduino.

 Apparently, since a WAV file is uncompressed, it represents what is called "PCM Audio", or "Pulse-Code Modulation Audio".
 This means that the bytes in a WAV file sequentially represent amplitude data of the audio waveform - the thing you see when you open something in Audacity or the like.
-Depending on the sample rate and resolution, this can be as simple as one byte representing an aplitude of anywhere from 0 to 255, played one after the other, 8000 times per second for an 8-bit, 8Khz audio file.
+Depending on the sample rate and resolution, this can be as simple as one byte representing an aplitude of anywhere from 0 to 255, played one after the other, 8000 times per second for an 8-bit, 8kHz audio file.

 Here's a good visualization:

 ![Sampling](https://i.imgur.com/vSnqeyg.png)

-Each line is 1/8000 of a second apart (sample rate of 8Khz) and the value at each line can be anywhere from 0 to 255 (8-bit resolution).
+Each line is 1/8000 of a second apart (sample rate of 8kHz) and the value at each line can be anywhere from 0 to 255 (8-bit resolution).
 Turn those numbers into voltages that move a speaker cone, and baby, you've got audio.

-Now the heck do I get this thing to talk to a speaker?
+Now how the heck do I get this thing to talk to a speaker?
 It certainly doesn't do so natively, like the STM32F407 does... gotta figure that one out on my own.
 Somehow, I need to get that waveform out to an amplifier.
 Most times, that's done with something called a Digital to Analog converter, or DAC, which you'll hear thrown around on various products' descriptions.
 But in the spirit of bare-minimum, I tried to see if I could use Pulse-Width Modulation combined with a filtering circuit to create the analog waves.

 I'm just going to say right now, that I couldn't get that to work no matter how hard I tried.
 I'm going to have to bookmark that technique for later.
 For now, I'm saying "screw it" and using a DAC.
 But which DAC should I use?